RHarryH/avispa-ecm/README.md

 like `separator`, `label` or _grouping controls_ like `group`, `columns`, `table` or `tabs`.
 The file structure is defined in JSON Schema files found [here](src/main/resources/json-schemas).

-Apart from controls defined in `table`, property controls can have a `required` property defined, which tells if the value of property must be provided or is optional.

-Additionally, all controls apart from `table` nested properties and `columns` can have a visibility and requirement conditions defined.
-See more about [conditions](#conditions).
-Visibility condition tells the control should be hidden.
-Requirement conditions overwrites `required` property if specified.

 Below are some of the general details about grouping limitations:

 - `columns` can have up to 4 nested controls, which are not a grouping controls.
 - `table` can use only `checkbox`, `combo`, `date`, `datetime`, `money`, `number`, and `text` controls.
-Conditions are not allowed for these controls, and they are always required (except for checboxes, they have always only `true/false` values).
+Constraints are not allowed for these controls, and they are always required (except for checboxes, they have always only `true/false` values).
 Tables cannot be present in any grouping control.
 - `group` does not allow to nest another group within it.
 However `columns` or `tabs` are allowed.
 - `tabs` allows to nest `columns` and `groups` without `tabs` nested.

+#### Context mode

+Property page can be run in one of multiple context modes:

+- `READONLY` - property page can be used only to show object data
+- `INSERT` - properties are editable but all `id` fields are hidden
+- `EDIT` - properties are editable, `id`s of objects are passed to the property page

+#### Visibility and requirement constraints

+Apart from controls defined in `table`, property controls can have a `required` property defined, which tells if the value of property must be provided or is optional.
+For `checkbox` requirement means, the checkbox has to be checked.

+Additionally, all controls apart from `table` nested properties and `columns` can have a visibility and requirement constraints defined.
+Visibility constraint tells the control should be hidden.
+Requirement constraint overwrites `required` property if specified.
+Constraints can be defined as [condition](#conditions) (visibility or requirement is determined based on the values of other properties) or by defining allowed property page context modes.

 ## Conditions processing